Attacking Active Directory and NTDS.dit

 Pass the Hash (PtH) considerations

 We can still use hashes to attempt to authenticate with a system using a type of attack called Pass-the-Hash (PtH).
-A PtH attack takes advantage of the NTLM authentication protocol to authenticate a user using a password hash.
+A PtH attack takes advantage of the NTLM authentication protocolarrow-up-right to authenticate a user using a password hash.
 Instead of username:clear-text password as the format for login, we can instead use username:password hash.
 Here is an example of how this would work:

 Pass the Hash (PtH) with Evil-WinRM Example